h3rald/fae/README.md

 # fae 🧚 Find & Edit Utility

 ```
-  (c) 2020 Fabio Cevasco

   Usage:
     fae <pattern> <replacement> [option1 option2 ...]

   Where:
-    <pattern>           A regular expression to search for
+    <pattern>           A regular expression to search for.
     <replacement>       An optional replacement string
+                        (use \1, \2, etc. to reference captured groups).

   Options:
-    -a, --apply         Substitute all occurrences of <pattern> with <replacement> in all files
+    -a, --apply         Substitute all occurrences of <pattern> with <replacement> in all files.
                         without asking for confirmation.
     -d, --directory     Search in the specified directory (default: .)
     -f, --filter        Specify a regular expression to filter file paths.